atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 Weather data is traditionally collected at weather stations.
 Weather stations are imperfect, unevenly distributed point sources of data whose raw output may not be suitable for economic and policy applications.
 Weather stations are more likely to be located in wealthier and more populated areas, which makes them less useful for work in developing countries or for non-human variables such as agriculture.
 Their number and coverage constantly changes, making it difficult to weigh or to compare across regions.
 Despite being the most accurate tool for measuring the current weather at their location, they may hide microclimates nearby.

 Thankfully, a large suite of data products have been developed to mitigate these issues.
 These generally consist of combining or ‘assimilating’ many data sources and analysis method into a ‘gridded dataset’ - the earth is divided into a latitude x longitude (x height) grid, and one value for a variable (temperature, precipitation, etc.) is provided at each gridpoint and timestep.
-These data products generally cover either the whole globe or all land areas, and provide consistent coverage at each grid point location.
+These data products generally cover either the whole globe (or all global land), or are specialized to a certain region, and provide consistent coverage at each grid point location.

 ```{note}
 Some variables, especially relating to hydrology, may be better suited to station data, by providing single values for large regions such as river basins